-The County's Division of Emergency Services ("DES") oversees Emergency Communication/911, Emergency Management, Fire and Rescue, and the Emergency Medical Services Operations Program.
+The County's Division of Emergency Services ("DES") oversees Emergency Communication/911, Fire and Rescue, and the Emergency Medical Services Operations Program.
+DES is led by a full-time career director and three full-time department heads who oversee the daily operational components of Emergency Services in Washington County.
+The division has 116 full-time and 23 part-time personnel working directly within the division.